GitHub-Harrison/gamers-library/README.md

 * [Git](https://git-scm.com/) - Git is a free and open source version control system which I used for version control.
 * [OBS Studio](https://obsproject.com/) - OBS is a recording/streaming software which I used to record myself doing the final test video for the project.

-## Testing - TESTING.md file >?
+## Testing
 All testing has been done and documented in the [TESTING.md](TESTING.md) file.
-This includes the PEP8 Validator.
+This includes:
-Video testing.
+* Video testing.
-Bugs.
+* Bugs.
-Validators.
+* Validators.
-Browser Compatibility.
+* Browser Compatibility.

 ## Deployment
 This project was deployed using Heroku.